 Over on the Creating a Family Facebook and Twitter page, we have a question of the day.
 A couple of weeks ago, we asked the following question: “As a parent after fertility treatment or adoption, do you think you are more over-protective than other parents?

 I thought for sure that most people would say that they were not more over-protective because that is not something that I thought people would readily admit.
-Boy, was I surprised.
-Of the people who responded on Facebook and Twitter, all but one said that they were more over-protective than their fertile friends.
+Boy, was I surprised!
+Of the people who responded on Facebook and Twitter, everyone said they were more over-protective than their fertile friends.

-I think the reason I was surprised by people freely owning up to being overprotective is that it seems clear to me that being overprotective is not good for our kids.
-While it is possible that the commenters were just being exceptionally honest, it is probably more likely that in addition to being honest, they also don’t perceive being overprotective as a bad thing.
+I think I was surprised by people freely owning up to being overprotective because it seems clear to me that being overprotective is not good for our kids.
+While it is possible that the commenters were just being exceptionally honest, it is probably more likely that, in addition to being honest, they also don’t perceive being overprotective as a bad thing.

 - Letting your 8-year-old walk to a friend’s house two blocks away by himself.

 - Letting your child ride her bike down a steep hill with the above-average possibility of a wipeout?

 - Letting two fifth graders walk to school by themselves?

 - Letting your fourth grader use the stove by himself after you’ve taught him to be safe?